 This means that you might have to put your phone down more often and stay away from things that can distract you.
 If possible, try a change of work environment or method that will keep you inspired and your brain more active.
-For example, working with headphones in might help you stay more focused.
-If you work a lot from home, you could also try working in a library for a change.
+For example, working with headphones might help you stay more focused.
+If you work from home a lot, you might also want to think about switching your work environment from time to time.

 Learning to say ‘no’ more often is definitely something we busy career girls need to start doing more.
 Starting a new career or project is exciting.
 However, at times, it can become quite overwhelming.
 Out of excitement, we tend to think we can take on every task.
-However, you do not need to do everything and anything, all at the same time – It’s really okay to say ‘no’.
+However, you do not need to do every single thing, all at the same time – It’s really okay to say ‘no’.

 Give yourself a break

-Whether you choose to ‘Take a break and have a KitKat’ is all on you; as long as you actually take a break.
-People who know me, know that I’m quite a perfectionist.
-And the danger of being a perfectionist sometimes is that you don’t stop till it’s done.
-Because after all, the fewer breaks you take, the more things you will get done – uhm, again that’s not true.
-The fewer breaks (or brief interruptions) you take the more ineffective (or unproductive) you actually become.
+Learning to take frequent short breaks will also help you stay more productive during the day.
+Using myself as an example, I’m quite a perfectionist.
+And the danger of being a perfectionist sometimes is that you don’t stop till the work is done… or rather perfect.
+The common misconception is that the fewer breaks you take, the more things you will get done – uhm, that’s not true.
+The fewer breaks (or brief interruptions) you take the more ineffective you actually become.

 Research shows that our brains are much more active when we daydream and when our minds wander.
 The finding of this research suggests that “daydreaming is an important cognitive state where we unconsciously turn our attention from immediate tasks to sort important problems in our lives”.
 So looking back, have you had that moment when you take a break from whatever you’re doing by taking a shower, preparing a meal, or taking a walk.
 And suddenly the ‘best’ idea ever pops up in your head? – Yep, that’s how taking a break can increase your creativity and boost your productivity.